This photo taken about year 2000 - larger pic further down

 $5k for chicken coup and tractor shed

-These are all very conservative figures but total
+These are all very very conservative figures but total

 Money required to put the farm back into shape per the list below